Reporting

 Last-Minute Funder Reporting Nightmares: Why Nonprofits Dread End-of-Quarter Chaos

-It is the second week of the quarter.
+It's the second week of the quarter.
 Your caseworkers are busy helping clients.
 Then, the email arrives.

 "A quick update on our impact metrics for the funder due in three days."